-FG blames #EndSARS protest, COVID-19 for rising cement prices
+FG blames #ENDSARS protest, COVID-19 for rising cement prices

 Until the last quarter of the year, cement was sold for between N2400 and N2500 in many of the states.

-While nine-inch block in Enugu is sold at N200, and a six-inch block goes for N160 per block, in Abuja, nine inches block sells for N180 and six inches for N160 as against the previous N150 and N130 respectively.
+While nine-inch block in Enugu is sold at N200, and six-inch block goes for N160 per block, in Abuja, nine inches block sells for N180 and six inches for N160 as against the previous N150 and N130 respectively

-ALSO READ: NIN: Nigerians pay N25,000 for correction of details, card replacement— NIMC

 But speaking on the development, Sani-Gwarzo cautioned the general public against panic purchase of cement due to the recent price increase of products in some parts of the country.